quasipedia/geiger/README.md

 Longer version: because in nature atoms decay over time, transforming themselves into other elements and generating ionizing particles that can be picked up by a [geiger counter][1].
-If an outated Atom version has "decayed", this package should detect it! ;)
+If an outdated Atom version has "decayed", this package should detect it! ;)